IZLuisZI/CheckStock/README.md

 Best Buy Stock Checker is a web application that allows users to check the stock status of products at Best Buy.

+The notification system is yet to be implemented

 ## Project Structure

 The project is structured as follows: